- Homosexuality

 Homosexual activity in Massachusetts is legal.

-Right to change legal gender in Massachusetts is legal, surgery not required.
+Right to change legal gender in Massachusetts is legal, no restrictions.

 Legal recognition of non-binary gender in Massachusetts is recognized.